prithbi777/BearWild_Under_Testing/README.md

-# PandaWild
+# BearWild
-PandaWild First Responsive Website
+BearWild First Responsive Website

 In this project I have used Html and a CSS framework Bootstrap.
 Learned so many things during the deployment of the project.